mosse-security/mcsi-library/docs/platform/student-portfolio.md

 A portfolio contains the following information:

-- **Name and online profiles:** The student's name, the city and country where they are from, and any online profile they may have (e.g., Twitter, LinkedIn, Github etc.)
+- **Name and online profiles:** Your name, the city and country you are from, and any online profiles you have (e.g., Twitter, LinkedIn, Github, etc.)

-- **Points and trophies:** How many exercises, points and trophies the student has accumulated.
+- **Points and trophies:** How many exercises, points and trophies you have accumulated.

-- **Certifications and Career Development Milestones:** Which certification course(s) the student is enrolled in and the career development milestones they have reached.
+- **Certifications and Career Development Milestones:** Which certification course(s) you are enrolled in and the career development milestones you have reached.

-- **Cybersecurity Domains:** This is a completion bar that shows you how many exercises they have completed in a given cyber domain.
+- **Cybersecurity Domains:** This is a completion bar that shows how many exercises you have completed in a given cyber domain.

-- **Techniques and Tools:** This is a completion bar that shows you how many exercises they have completed to master a particular cybersecurity tool or technique.
+- **Techniques and Tools:** This is a completion bar that shows how many exercises you have completed to master a particular cybersecurity tool or technique.

 ## Career Development Milestones